-Payment authorization is an industry-accepted practice; in fact, you’ve probably encountered it before.
+Payment authorization is an industry-accepted practice; in fact, you have probably encountered it before.
 When you check into a hotel, the concierge usually does a pre-authorization on your credit card, locking down funds to pay for incidental charges (like if you trash the room).
-If the room is intact – and you haven’t secretly raided the mini bar – the money is refunded to you.
+If the room is intact – and you haven’t secretly raided the minibar – the money is refunded to you.

-How much money will Grab place on “hold”?
+How much money will Grab put on “hold”?

-Grab will hold the authorization for 30 minutes, in case you successfully book another ride immediately after.
-If no more bookings are made within those 30 minutes, Grab will release the authorization hold, and your bank will refund you.
+Grab will hold the payment authorization for 30 minutes in case you wish to make another booking.
+If no subsequent booking is made within that time frame, Grab will cancel the authorization hold.

 - For bookings made via card payments, Grab will instruct the bank to return the funds.
 The availability of the funds will be subjected to your issuing bank’s policies which may take up to 30 days.
 When this happens, please contact your bank.
 Grab is not liable for returning the funds to your bank account nor have access to your bank account in this regard.